df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/02_texgen.md

 ## Generate

-- Select TexGen from the executables drop-down in the top right of MO2 and click Run.
-- Once the program has loaded, click Start.
+1. In MO2, run the TexGen executable we added above.
-- Default options should generate to a TexGen_Output folder where you installed the tool.
+2. Default options will generate to a `TexGen_Output` directory where `TexGenx64.exe` was installed.
-- Ensure that Base Size is set to 256 (1440p) says DoubleYou.
-"Higher resolutions are unsupported due to game engine mipmap bugs associated with exceeding the Object LOD atlas."
+3. Ensure that "Base Size" is set to 256 (1440p).
+DoubleYou says, "Higher resolutions are unsupported due to game engine mipmap bugs associated with exceeding the Object LOD atlas."
+4. Start.
-- Once complete, click "Zip & Exit" button and install the generated zip like any other mod.
-It should overwrite all textures provided from any other mod.﻿
+5. When complete, "Zip & Exit".
+6. Install the generated ZIP like any other mod.
+Overwrite _all_ textures provided by all other mods.﻿
-- When complete, you will see a message saying "TexGen completed successfully", click Zip and Exit.
-- Install the TexGen output by clicking the MO2 archive button button at the top of MO2.
-- From the new window, navigate to the DynDOLOD folder you installed in step 2, then double-click TexGen_Output.zip and install it.

 ## Reference